andrelandgraf/openimg/packages/bun/README.md

 # openimg-bun

 openimg-bun (Open Image Bun) provides an HTTP request handler function (`getImgResponse`) to optimize images using sharp, using Bun APIs where possible.
-It also provides a standalone HTTP server executable via the Bun CLI.
-The standalone server can be deployed to a server via Docker.
+It also provides a standalone HTTP server executable via `bunx`.
+The standalone server can be deployed via Docker or wherever bun can run natively.

 ## Standalone server